areynolds77/FSRM_Config/README.md

     Get-SMBShare -special $false | foreach { UnBlock-SMBShareAccess -Name $_.Name -AccountName $ACCOUNTNAME -force}
     ```

-    *Where $ACCOUNTNAME is the SAM account name for the user you wish to restore access for*
+    *Where $ACCOUNTNAME is the SAM account name for the user you wish to restore access for.*
 ###Detection
 [Experiant](http://experiant.ca/) is a Canadian IT firm that maintains a publicly accessible list of known ransomware extensions.
 FSRM can be configured to watch for these extensions, and alert admins & users if a matching file is detected.
 This script will check the Experiant list every Tuesday at 9AM for new patterns, and update the FSRM file groups if neccessary.
 It will also e-mail you a list of any new (or removed) patterns.
 You can read more about their efforts to combat ransomware [here](https://fsrm.experiant.ca/)

     * Why don't you block file server access when a file is detected matching the Experiant list?
         Because the Experiant list can be somewhat generous in the extensions it detects--I tend to get a lot of false positives from it.
 You can if you want to though!

 ##To-Do
 * Add support for Server 2008 & Server 2008R2